Traditional Chinese medicine: Qi

-Vacuity of qi will be characterized especially by pale complexion, lassitude of spirit, lack of strength, spontaneous sweating, laziness to speak, non-digestion of food, shortness of breath (especially on exertion), and a pale and enlarged tongue.
+A lack of qi will be characterized especially by pale complexion, lassitude of spirit, lack of strength, spontaneous sweating, laziness to speak, non-digestion of food, shortness of breath (especially on exertion), and a pale and enlarged tongue.

 Qi is believed to be partially generated from food and drink, and partially from air (by breathing).
 Another considerable part of it is inherited from the parents and will be consumed in the course of life.